Nepcoder1/Chatgpt-Api-Js/README.md

-CHATGPT JAVASCRIPT CODE ONLY WORKS ON CLOUDFARE WORKERJS *😈😈😈
+CHATGPT JAVASCRIPT CODE ONLY WORKS ON CLOUDFARE WORKERJS *😈😈😈 Made By Nepcoder @Devsnp Simply Host in cloudfare Workerdevs